 Conclusion

 There’s a lot of factors that go into picking the perfect tent for your situation, but it really comes down to your typical camping trip and what features you enjoy having.
-Our top pick of all the 4 person tents is the Coleman Skydome because of its screen porch, classic design, and affordable price, but all tents on this list could be a “top pick” for someone depending on their desires.
+Our top pick is the North Face Wawona 4 because of its classic design, quality materials, and affordable price, but all tents on this list could be a “top pick” for someone depending on their desires.
 That’s why we have included a large variety of shapes and prices, so you can pick what’s best for you!